 When it comes to choosing a database, one of the biggest decisions is picking a relational (SQL) or non-relational (NoSQL) data structure.
-While both are viable options, there are certain key differences between the two that users must keep in mind when making a decision.
+While both are viable options, there are key differences between the two that users must keep in mind when making a decision.

-Here, we break down the most important distinctions and discuss two of the key players in the relational vs non-relational debate: MySQL and MongoDB.
+Here, we break down the most important distinctions and discuss the best SQL and NoSQL database systems available.

-The Big Picture Differences
+The Big Picture Differences Between SQL and NoSQL

 Think of a town - we’ll call it Town A - where everyone speaks the same language.
-All of the businesses are built around it, every form of communication uses it - in short, it’s the only way that the residents understand and interact with the world around them.
+All of the businesses are built around it, every form of communication uses it.
+In short, it’s the only way that the residents understand and interact with the world around them.
 Changing that language in one place would be confusing and disruptive for everyone.

 Now, think of another town, Town B, where every home can speak a different language.
 Everyone interacts with the world differently, and there’s no “universal” understanding or set organization.
 If one home is different, it doesn’t affect anyone else at all.

-This helps illustrate one of the fundamental differences between SQL relational and NoSQL non-relational databases, and this distinction has big implications.
+This helps illustrate one of the fundamental differences between SQL (relational) and NoSQL (non-relational) databases, and this distinction has big implications.
 Let’s explain:

-SQL databases use structured query language (SQL) for defining and manipulating data.
+SQL databases: SQL databases use structured query language (SQL) for defining and manipulating data.
 On one hand, this is extremely powerful: SQL is one of the most versatile and widely-used options available, making it a safe choice and especially great for complex queries.
 On the other hand, it can be restrictive.
 SQL requires that you use predefined schemas to determine the structure of your data before you work with it.
 In addition, all of your data must follow the same structure.
 This can require significant up-front preparation, and, as with Town A, it can mean that a change in the structure would be both difficult and disruptive to your whole system.

 - You can create documents without having to first define their structure